-*This is an ICEEFT-approved prerequisite course for certification in Emotionally Focused Therapy.
+*This workshop is an ICEEFT-approved prerequisite course for certification in Emotionally Focused Therapy.

 This training is sponsored by the Los Angeles Center for Emotionally Focused Therapy (LACEFT).
 LACEFT is approved by the American Psychological Association to sponsor continuing education for psychologists.
-LACEFT is also approved by the California Association of Marriage and Family Therapist (CAMFT) to sponsor continuing education for LMFT's, LCSW's,and LPP's.
-LACEFT maintains responsibiltiy for this program and its contents.
+LACEFT is also approved by the California Association of Marriage and Family Therapist (CAMFT) to sponsor continuing education for LMFT's, LCSW's,and LPC's.
+LACEFT maintains responsibility for this program and its contents.

 28 hours of continuing education credits can be earned by attending this program in its entirety.

 Time and Location Details: The Externship will meet each of the four days from 8:30AM until 5:00PM.
 Due to the COVID-19 Pandemic, this Externship will be offered online.